vishalsudhakar/neutronstars/README.md

   - math

-Feel free to contact me regarding any question at vsudhakar7@gatech.edu
+Feel free to contact me regarding any questions at vsudhakar7@gatech.edu